 To Amazon, shipping isn’t valuable because it saves them money or ultimately gets the package on the porch - it goes beyond the box.
 Shipping is valuable to Amazon because it’s valuable to Amazon customers, meaning they treat shipping as a competitive advantage in service and experience, not price or operational efficiency.
 For example, if we think of Amazon Prime as free two-day shipping for your best customers (how another retailer might see as a business rule), then Prime loses money every time.
 But if we think of Prime as a competitive advantage in service, it wins.
-Did you know Amazon’s best customers spend 186% as much as non-Prime every year?
+Did you know Amazon’s best customers spend almost double what non-Prime members spend every year?
 It wins.

 The gap between customer expectation and shipping capability is ever growing.
 We see Amazon bridging this gap, but how can you?